Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #pagebreak()

-= Introduction and Motivation
+// TODO at some places switch quantum computer with QC = Introduction and Motivation
 The quantum computing market is expected to grow from USD 866 million in 2023 to USD 4375 million in 2030 @QuantumComputingMarket2023. //TODO is source good enough? // TODO add , (or .?) to 4375?
 Quantum computing is especially promising in the fields of simulations, drug development and cybersecurity @emilioCurrentStatusNext2022.